11 factors to consider when choosing an employer of record (EOR)

 Proven experience is one of the most important things you need to consider when choosing an EOR.
 Find an EOR with a solid track record and collaborations with noteworthy names.
 Go through their portfolio, processes, and reviews to understand their credibility better.
 Ask them questions about the complexities associated with their services and management like payroll, employment, termination, and compliance.
 A good EOR will explain the processes and complications for different reasons and requirements.

-It is important as it helps to ensure that the operations will be smooth as required and you will have confidence about the EOR’s credibility.
-While it is time-consuming and more expertise results in an extra cost, it offers perfect solutions with legit prior experience that shows reliability when it comes to handling all kinds of scenarios.
+This matters because it helps confirm that operations will run smoothly and you'll have confidence in the EOR's credibility.
+While it is time-consuming and more expertise results in an extra cost, it offers reliable solutions with prior experience that shows how they handle all kinds of scenarios.

 Cost

 EORs have various pricing models based on the services they offer and their expertise.
 Set aside a budget you want to allocate for the employment process.
-Try to look for the EORs that come with the budget bracket you have set for this.
-Try to keep an exaggerated bracket so that you finalize a cost-effective team.
-When you find an EOR team that aligns with your requirements, ask for their pricing in detail like upfront cost, fixed prices, hidden cost, and any reliant or variable costing.
+Try to look for the EORs that come within the budget bracket you have set for this.
+Keep a slightly wider bracket so that you finalize a cost-effective team.
+When you find an EOR team that fits your requirements, ask for their pricing in detail like upfront cost, fixed prices, hidden cost, and any reliant or variable costing.

 The cost usually varies based on the number or type of employees, locality, and the services offered.
-Ensuring transparent costing results in cost-effective and better financial planning.
+Transparent costing results in cost-effective and better financial planning.
 However, some hidden or unpredictable costs lead to disrupted budgeting for the company.
-Hence, before you start working with an EOR, discuss all the costs in terms of fixed pricing, variables, and hidden cost estimations to plan out a better budget allocation.
+Before you start working with an EOR, discuss all the costs in terms of fixed pricing, variables, and hidden cost estimations to plan out a better budget allocation.

 Legal regulations expertise

-Make sure to check the EOR’s capabilities around legal regulations and compliance with laws like labor, tax, or employment benefits.
+Make sure to check the EOR's knowledge of legal regulations and compliance with laws like labor, tax, or employment benefits.
 Legal regulations are different in various localities and the company has to comply with the laws being practiced in that specific locality.
-The EOR has to ensure that the company is complying with all the laws.
+The EOR has to confirm that the company is complying with all the laws.

-EOR helps the company dodge any kind of fines or penalties due to violations of legal regulations and eventually helps to save the company’s reputation.
-Companies are often unaware of intricate laws that land them at big risks.
-Legally aware EORs help to reduce the chances of risk landing.
+EOR helps the company dodge fines or penalties due to violations of legal regulations and eventually helps to save the company's reputation.
+Companies are often unaware of complex laws that land them at big risks.
+Legally aware EORs help to reduce the chances of that happening.

-While it eliminates the need to have an in-house legal team and reduces the risk chances, it increases the reliance on the EOR team for all legal matters.
-Moreover, errors within legal estimations lead to high-value impacts.
-To avoid this, make sure to choose an EOR with high know-how regarding legal matters and proven expertise in helping other businesses within such legal grounds as well.
-Try to ask questions and a detailed overview of how they manage the legal regulations and complexities.
+While it eliminates the need to have an in-house legal team and reduces risk, it increases the reliance on the EOR team for all legal matters.
+Errors within legal work can have high-value impacts.
+To avoid this, choose an EOR with strong know-how regarding legal matters and proven experience helping other businesses navigate similar legal ground.
+Ask questions and request a detailed overview of how they manage legal regulations and complexities.

 Regional coverage

 Before choosing an EOR, make sure to check their regional coverage and the number of localities they have expertise in.
 Some EORs are experts within a certain city or a country only whereas some EORs cover various countries offering services on a global scale.
-The global coverage helps to ensure easy and reliable scalability when you want resources from various parts of the world.
+Global coverage makes it easier to hire reliably when you want resources from various parts of the world.
 Good EORs help to manage global teams effectively and eliminate the need to work with different EOR teams to manage employees from different regions individually.

 However, EORs offering global coverage are often costly and expertise is usually limited when it comes to lesser-known areas.
-So before, choosing an EOR, make sure to research their expertise coverage by asking questions and reviewing their portfolio.
-You will need an EOR that offers global coverage, especially if you are planning to scale globally and expand your workforce accordingly.
+So before choosing an EOR, research their coverage by asking questions and reviewing their portfolio.
+You'll need an EOR that offers global coverage, especially if you're planning to expand your workforce into new markets.

 Hiring and onboarding

 While choosing an EOR, make sure to consider the hiring and onboarding services offered by them.
-Ask about the whole process from finding new talent to screening, interviews, and onboarding processes.
-Smooth onboarding processes help companies and employees with an enhanced employment journey and that is highly reliant on the services offered by the EOR.
-A good start with efficient hiring and smooth onboarding enables a welcoming and warm relationship between the company and the employee leading to long-term mutually beneficial collaboration.
+Ask about the whole process from finding new talent to screening, interviews, and onboarding.
+A smooth onboarding process shapes the employment experience and that depends heavily on the services the EOR provides.
+A good start with efficient hiring and smooth onboarding enables a welcoming relationship between the company and the employee, leading to long-term mutually beneficial collaboration.

-An efficient onboarding process by the EOR helps to improve the company’s reputation and create good first impressions while bringing down the timeframe required for hiring new employees.
-However, delays and disruption occur when a good EOR has not been selected.
-So make sure that you choose a team that aligns well with your onboarding requirements.
+An efficient onboarding process by the EOR helps to improve the company's reputation and create good first impressions while bringing down the time required for hiring new employees.
+Delays and disruption occur when a poor EOR has been selected.
+Make sure you choose a team that fits well with your onboarding requirements.

 Reputation among employees